Victoria’s COVID-19 crisis by the numbers

-* Latest deaths include: a man aged in his 60s, a man and woman in their 70s, four men and two women in their 80s, and four men and four women in their 90s
+* Latest deaths include three men in their 70s, four women and one man in their 80s and three women and one man in their 90s

 KEY AGED CARE OUTBREAKS